WABQ: Ownership insolvency and sale to Mortenson

-Jay Moore, principle owner of the Cleveland Crusaders of the World Hockey Association (WHA), assumed 30.59 percent majority control of WSUM on December 17, 1975, after purchasing 1,912 shares of company stock for $138,420; Moore claimed to invest all proceeds into the station.
+Jay Moore, principal owner of the Cleveland Crusaders of the World Hockey Association (WHA), assumed 30.59 percent majority control of WSUM on December 17, 1975, after purchasing 1,912 shares of company stock for $138,420; Moore claimed to invest all proceeds into the station.
 Moore purchased control of the Crusaders in mid-1975, and also owned a motel in Aurora and a country club in Uniontown.
 These various interests overextended Moore financially.
 Payroll for WSUM staff was delayed by four days in early May 1976; staff was then advised to withhold cashing their paychecks for several days after being issued.
 WSUM also lost their UPI access due to nonpayment, the motel and country club had large amounts of delinquent taxes, and the Crusaders struggled to meet payroll, while Cleveland Trust took out a second mortgage against Moore's Shaker Heights house.
 Moore paid off the hockey club's outstanding taxes by taking out a personal loan and publicly floated the idea of relocating the club, particularly if a National Hockey League (NHL) team were to come to Cleveland.

 Pollis resigned from his managerial duties at WSUM in late May amid an offer to buy the station.
 Moore instead offered to sell WSUM to the Christian Broadcast Association (CBA), owner of WTOF in Canton, Ohio, on July 16, 1976, for $400,000.
 Pollis left the station several days later, claiming he had been fired.
 Filings made to the FCC showed WSUM would switch to Christian radio with the sale, becoming the first such station in Greater Cleveland, carrying a mix of country music, folk, gospel and taped religious programs.
 During the sale process, WSUM went silent on August 8, 1976, owing to Moore's financial distress, dismissing all sixteen part- and full-time employees.
 The shutdown rendered Cleveland without a talk radio station.
 WDMT flipped to a combination of religion and gospel during this interregnum but was reversed after 39 hours; CBA president John M. Mortenson said the failure of WDMT's switch would not have any effect on plans for WSUM.
 Mortenson also said WSUM would be "middle of the road (in format), with an emphasis on religion".

 The temporary silencing expedited FCC approval of the sale to September 7 instead of the typical six-month period, enabling WSUM to resume broadcasting on September 27.
 Bob Wells, popularly known as horror host "Hoolihan" at WJW-TV and a born again Christian, became WSUM's general manager, helping guide the station from an "edgy" financial position into profitability in less than one year.
 Wells remained at WSUM until 1979, when he moved to Florida to help construct WCLF in Clearwater.
 CBA was renamed Mortenson Broadcasting in 1979.

 While many daytime-only stations received additional pre-sunrise and post-sunset authorization in 1983, WSUM's extension was only for 30 minutes after sunset due to their status protecting clear-channel station WCFL in Chicago.